7 Generalization

 • Satellite images of neighboring locations are not IID.

-An earlier version of the paper by Rajpurkar et al. (2017) ran into this non-IID problem: They split the data randomly, but for some patients, there were multiple X-ray images in the data.
+An earlier version of the paper by Rajpurkar et al. [13] ran into this non-IID problem: They split the data randomly, but for some patients, there were multiple X-ray images in the data.
 This led to data leakage: The model had an easier job since the model was able to overfit patient characteristics (e.g. scars in the X-ray image) and that would help classify the “unseen” data.
 As a kid, our imaginary Juan fell from a tree and broke his rips.
 This past injury is still visible in chest X-ray images and uniquely identifies Juan.
-If Juan went multiple times to the emergency room, his images might end up in both training and testing.
+If Juan went multiple times to the emergency room, his images might end up in both training and testing, and the model may overfit on the scans.

 The real world is messy

 If you want a functional COVID-19 X-ray classifier, you should be as close as possible to the data-generating process of a potential application.
 For instance, getting data directly from an ER where radiologists label the images with the diagnoses.
 This would generate a dataset that reflects a typical distribution of cases.
-However, the data that many ML labs used were quite different.
+However, the data that many machine learning labs used were quite different.
 So different that the research models and results are unusable.
-As the pandemic progressed, more and more X-ray images of COVID-ridden lungs were posted online in repositories.
-Often without metadata (e.g., missing demographics of the patient), without any verification process, and little documentation.
+As the pandemic progressed, more and more X-rays of COVID-infected lungs were posted online in repositories.
+Often without metadata like missing demographics of the patient, without any verification process, and little documentation.
 But that’s not the worst part of COVID classifiers.
 For classification tasks, you also need negative examples, such as images of healthy lungs or from patients with, for example, pneumonia.
-Instead, the negative images were cobbled together from many pre-pandemic datasets.
-A red flag: Negative and positive X-ray data come from different datasets.
-Should a deep learning model find any hints or shortcuts that identify the data source, then it doesn’t have to identify COVID at all.
+These negative images were cobbled together from many pre-pandemic datasets.
+A red flag: Negative and positive X-ray data come from very different data-generating processes.
+Should a deep learning model find any hints or shortcuts that identify the data source, then it doesn’t have to detect COVID at all.
 But even that isn’t the worst yet.
 The worst is how the non-COVID dataset was assembled.
-Roberts et al. (2021) looked more deeply into the most commonly used datasets and found the following fouls:
+Roberts et al. [15] looked more deeply into the most commonly used datasets and found the following fouls:

 • The X-ray image datasets were put together from multiple other image datasets.